-PFRS 3 provides that if the initial accounting for a business combination can be determined only provisionally by the end of the reporting period in which the combination occurs because either the fair values to be assigned to the acquiree's identifiable assets or liabilities or the consideration of the combination using those provisional values.
-The acquirer shall account for the business combination date as follows: (i) the carrying amount of the identifiable assets or liabilities that is recognized or adjusted as a result of completing the initial accounting shall be calculated as if its fair value at the acquisition date had been recognized from that date; (ii) goodwill or any gain recognized shall be adjusted by an amount equal to the adjustment to the fair value at the acquisition date of the identifiable assets or, liabilities being recognized or adjusted; and (iii) comparative information presented for the periods before the initial accounting for the combination date.
+PFRS 3 provides that if the initial accounting for a business combination can be determined only provisionally by the end of the reporting period in which the combination occurs because either the fair values to be assigned to the acquiree's identifiable assets or liabilities or the consideration of the combination can be determined only provisionally, the acquirer shall account for the business combination using those provisional values.
+The acquirer shall recognize any adjustments to those provisional values as a result of completing the initial accounting within twelve months from the acquisition date as follows: (i) the carrying amount of the identifiable assets or liabilities that is recognized or adjusted as a result of completing the initial accounting shall be calculated as if its fair value at the acquisition date had been recognized from that date; (ii) goodwill or any gain recognized shall be adjusted by an amount equal to the adjustment to the fair value at the acquisition date of the identifiable assets or, liabilities being recognized or adjusted; and (iii) comparative information presented for the periods before the initial accounting for the combination is complete shall be presented as if the initial accounting has been completed from the acquisition date.